Air Conditioning Refrigeration

 Commercial Control Systems

 Incorporates both theory and hands-on learning in the areas of electronic controls, pneumatic controls and direct digital control (DDC) systems as each applies to a Heating, Ventilating and Air Conditioning (HVAC) system.
 Course work will center on system components, writing diagrams, calibration and sequences of operation, problem analysis and troubleshooting and installation methods.
-NOTE: Courses offered every fall and spring semester.
+NOTE: Course offered every fall, spring and may be offered during additional sessions.

 Prerequisites: AIRC 205, AIRC 210, ELEI 201 and ELEI 101 or approval of program coordinator.